 If you have an old set of utensils at home, throw those in your camp cooking bin and make them part of your kit.
 If you’re looking for something new, the Coleman Flatware Set is a great option.
 Some people like using plastic or aluminum sporks for camp meals, but I prefer the feel and functionality of regular utensils.
 These are stainless steel and will last you for years in your camp kitchen and come with a roll-up carrying case for easy storage.

 Check price: Backcountry

 I tend to have one cup that I use for everything, whether it’s coffee, tea, or a nice cold beverage.
-This YETI Tumbler with the MagSlider Lid is my favorite – it keeps hot drinks hot and cold drinks cold.
+This YETI Rambler Tumbler is my favorite – it keeps hot drinks hot and cold drinks cold.
 The lid is easy to open and close yet prevents major spills, and the tumbler itself comes in lots of fun colors.
 One other thing I love about this mug is the lid is really easy to clean.
 It’s little things like this that make a difference when it comes to the best camp cooking gear.